dirigible-io/dirigible-io.github.io/docs-blogs/docs/2022/08/10/gcp-gke-dns-istio-letsencrypt-postgresql-keycloak.md

     - For this article we will create separate instances for Dirigible and Keycloak.
 You can follow these steps for Dirigible and Keycloak.

   * Create an instance.
-    - Set instance info, production
+    - Set instance info, production.
     ![sql-configuration-1](/img/posts/20220810/sql-configuration-1.png)

     - Set region, machine type, storage.
     ![set-region-machine-storage](/img/posts/20220810/sql-region-machine-storage.png)

     - Set connections.

       We need to [Enable Service Networking API](https://console.cloud.google.com/apis/library/servicenetworking.googleapis.com)
       ![set-connections](/img/posts/20220810/set-connections.png)